New Zealand's Ardern postpones election as coronavirus flares up | Politics

 Ardern's opponents accuse her of using the pandemic to shore up support as she appears on television nearly every day to reassure New Zealanders, while other party leaders struggle to get attention.
 Her rivals are hoping Ardern loses some of her appeal once economic hardships caused by the lockdown begin to bite.

-With a population of 5 million people, New Zealand has fared far better than most countries during the pandemic.
-But an abrupt resurgence of COVID-19 last week in Auckland prompted a lockdown, and there's growing suspicion that the source of the spread was a quarantine facility.
-On Friday, Ardern extended a lockdown for Auckland's 1.7 million residents until Aug.
-26, and social distancing rules are in place in other towns and cities.
-There are 69 active cases in the country.
+New Zealand has fared far better than most countries during the pandemic but an abrupt resurgence of COVID-19 last week in Auckland prompted Ardern to extend a lockdown for the city's 1.7 million residents until Aug.
+26, while social distancing rules are in place in other towns and cities.
+The origin of the new outbreak is still unknown.
+Authorities said previously that it could have been through an Americold cold-storage facility where one of the infected individuals worked.

+Tests of surfaces in the facility are under way to identify the genome sequence.
+Australian authorities are also investigating if there is any link to an Americold facility in the Australian city of Melbourne, where COVID-19 cases have surged in recent weeks.
+Results are expected later this week.

 ALSO READ